technion-cs-nlp/Generative-NLI/README.md

  conda env update -f environment.yml
 ```

-Then, clone and install this fork of `Huggingface` according to the instruction in this git <https://github.com/dimi1357/transformers.git>.
+Then, clone and install this fork of `Huggingface` according to the instruction in this git: <https://github.com/dimi1357/transformers.git>.

 Availble commands (python main.py -h to see this menu)